Last updated on April 30th, 2008 at 12:59 pm

 - Avoid purchasing non-brand or older toys likely to contain lead paint.

-- Do not give young children toy costume jewelry, since it has been associated with the highest lead content.
+- Do not give young children toy costume jewelry since it has been associated with the highest lead content.

 - Encourage your children to wash their hands frequently, especially before eating and after playing.